rapidsai/raft/README.md

 ## Getting started

-### Rapids Memory Manager (RMM)
+### RAPIDS Memory Manager (RMM)

-RAFT relies heavily on RMM which, like other projects in the RAPIDS ecosystem, eases the burden of configuring different allocation strategies globally across the libraries that use it.
+RAFT relies heavily on RMM which eases the burden of configuring different allocation strategies globally across the libraries that use it.

 ### Multi-dimensional Arrays